How to Walk in Confident and Prepared for Your Interview

 - Describe your most significant contribution to a project or company goal.

-- Tell me about an unexpected problem you’ve confronted, how you tried to solve it and what was the outcome.
+- Tell me about an unexpected problem you’ve confronted, how you tried to solve it, and explain the outcome.

 - Have you ever set a long-term goal (professional or otherwise)?
 What was/is it and how have you set yourself up to work toward and achieve it?